What is a Mortgage Amortization?

-Loan length is the time frame you have to make regular payments to the lender or bank.
+Loan length is the time frame you have to make regular payments to the lender.
 Once you’ve reached the end of this period, the loan will be paid off completely.

 Loan start day refers to the date when the loan was first approved.
 This does not mean this is the first day of your payment period.
 Depending on your payment schedule, the first payment is due on the next scheduled date.
 For example, if the loan was approved on 6/10/17, the first payment would be on 7/10/17.

 The ending result can be confusing to some.
 So, here are the result fields broken down:

 Period shows the ordinal of a specific payment in the amortization schedule.
 The total amount of periods can be calculated if you multiply the number of annual periods by the length in years.
 For example, if you are paid bi-weekly (26 paydays) over a 5-year timespan, the loan has 130 periods (26 paydays x 5 years = 130 periods).

 Date shows the exact date of when the payment is due, according to the amortization table.
 Your lender will expect your payments on this date.